-Report reference: LDS 102/07
+Report reference:- LDS 106/07

-Summary:
+Summary:-

-The Licensing Act 2003 received Royal Assent in July 2003 and became law progressively between 2004 and 24th November 2005 when the main part of the Act was implemented.
-One of the duties of the Local Authority is for each three year period, to consult and publish a statement of its Licensing Policy.
+On 24th November 2005 the main part of the Licensing Act 2003 was implemented when the City Council took over full responsibility from the Licensing Justices.
+One of the duties of a Local Authority is for each three year period, to consult and publish a statement of its Licensing Policy.
 The first statement for this Council was published on 7th January 2005, therefore the three yearly review must be published by 7th January 2008.
-All Members were invited to take part in the consultation for this review, which took place between 22nd August and 26th October 2007.
+The consultation period for this review was from 22nd August to 26th October 2007.